 What will I study?

-The Graduate Certificate in Bushfire Planning and Management offers two streams: Bushfire Planning and Bushfire Management.
+The Graduate Certificate in Bushfire Planning and Management is a 50-point program (4 core subjects) with two streams to choose from: Bushfire Planning and Bushfire Management.

-The course consists of the core subjects Bushfire and Climate and Bushfire Planning and Management, plus two further subjects according to your stream (Planning or Management):
+The course consists of the core subjects Bushfire and Climate and Bushfire Planning and Management, plus two further subjects according to your stream.

 Explore this course